 A port in the town of Oia.

-Snack break: here in Greece, a midday snack of (more) octopus, and tiropita, layers of fine phyllo pastry wrapped around decadent cheese, fried, drizzled with honey, sprinkled with sesame and sunflower seeds.
+A midday snack break featuring (more) grilled octopus, and tiropita, layers of fine phyllo pastry wrapped around decadent cheese, fried, drizzled with honey, sprinkled with sesame and sunflower seeds.
 'Nuff said.

 Gorgeous.
 Simply gorgeous.
 Nothing more to say.

 Ok, one more thing.
 My time in Oia was way too short.
 Definitely opting for a night or two here night time.

 Even in October, one can work up a sweat climbing up and down the cobblestone paths around town under the bright Mediterranean sun.
 Stop by Lolita's for satisfying scoops of gelato.
 Seen here: decadent chocolate and peanut butter cream.
 Yum.